wiheto/netplotbrain/docs/kwargs.rst

 NODE KWARGS
 --------------
 node_cmap : str
-    Matplotlib colormap for node coloring when nodecolor points to a dataframe. nodecolor : str, matplotlib coloring
+    Matplotlib colormap for node coloring when node_color points to a dataframe. node_color : str, matplotlib coloring
     Can be string to column in nodes or nodes_df input that specifies color column.
-    Can be string (default 'black') or list of 3D/4D colors for each edge. nodetype : str
+    Can be string (default 'black') or list of 3D/4D colors for each edge. node_type : str
     Can be 'spheres', 'circles', or (if nodes is nifti) 'parcels'. node_alpha : float
     Specify the transparency of the nodes node_columnnames : list
     Node column names in node dataframe. 'auto' entails the columns are ['x', 'y', 'z'] (specifying coordinates) node_sizevminvmax : str, list
-    Scaling alternatives if nodesize is given.
+    Scaling alternatives if node_size is given.
     Alternatives: 'absolute' (default) 'minmax', or 2-tuple list of [min, max].
     If minmax, node sizes are scaled between (0 and 1) * node_scale.
     If absolute, then the default values are used.